This may be the easiest camera review I’ll ever write.

 That’s because the Pentax KM is in almost every way the same camera as the Pentax K1000.
 You see, the KM came first, in 1975.
 Then in 1976 Pentax removed the KM’s depth-of-field preview button and self timer, called it the K1000, and launched one of the most iconic SLRs of all time.

-So if you go read my writeup about the Pentax K1000, you will know almost everything about the KM.
+So if you go read my review of the K1000, you will know almost everything about the KM.
 They function the same.
 That cuts at least five paragraphs from this review right there!

 My KM belonged to my longtime friend Michael, who parted with it so it could have a place in the Jim Grey Home for Wayward Cameras.
-That’s Michael there in 1986, shooting me with this KM as I shot him, probably with my Kodak VR35 K40.
+That’s Michael there in 1986, shooting me with this KM as I shot him with my crappy 110 camera.

 And here’s this KM today.
 I was glad to get it because I know Michael takes excellent care of his things.
 It performs like new.

-I was very impressed with the results from the 55 mm lens for its crisp details, easy blurred backgrounds, and great color that is somehow more bold and interesting than real life.
+I was very impressed with the results from the 55 mm lens for its crisp details and easy blurred backgrounds.
+Here’s a photo of a bouquet I made on Kodak T-Max 400.

 See my full Pentax KM gallery here.